pcaston/OpenPeerPower.github.io/source/_docs/configuration/events.markdown

 ### Event `service_registered`
-Event `service_registered` is fired when a new service has been registered within Home Assistant.
+Event `service_registered` is fired when a new service has been registered within Open Peer Power.

 | Field     | Description                              |
 | --------- | ---------------------------------------- |